-This will be a relaxed learning environment open to beginners and enthusiasts who want to keep learning.
+This will be a relaxed learning environment open to beginners, and enthusiasts who want to continue learning.
 While we chat and taste, we will enjoy music from artists that match the location of the chocolate maker we are featuring!

 Smooth Chocolator, Zokoko, and Metiisto from Australia, with music from Tame Impala.

 We enjoyed chocolate made with Bolivian cacao from Smooth Chocolator and Zokoko, and analyzed their differences.
 We finished with the complex flavours of Metiisto with their Solomon Island bar.